zolbatar/dariclang/README.md

 * Can be run either in a JIT, compiled to an executable and in future with a kind-of REPL prompt.
 * Standard library:
   * 2D - line drawing, circle, etc. Either renders immediately, or using back buffer flipping.
-  * 3D engine, using OpenGL3 and shaders to render.
+  * 3D - hardware accelerated engine, using OpenGL3 and shaders to render.
-  * Sound, a soft synthesizer.
+  * Sound, a soft synthesizer based on https://github.com/airloaf/VSSynth
   * Simple TIME$ function and a low and high precision timer.

 The following examples are in the repo: